ZMcGroarty/Academic-Advising/pages/home.md

 The Center for Academic Advising and Professional Development counsels students on issues relating to both classroom and career.
 We can help you navigate your curriculum, choose a major, explore career opportunities and determine your post-graduation plans.

 ## Make an Appointment
 We will no longer host in-person appointments.
 We will conduct all appointments via [**Zoom**](https://its.temple.edu/zoom-transition).
-There are two ways for you to schedule an academic advising appointment if you are a **Main campus student**, see below for details:
+To schedule an academic advising appointment if you are a **Main campus student**, see below for details:

 ### The Online Advising Appointment System
 - Go to [TUPortal](https://fim.temple.edu/idp/profile/cas/login;jsessionid=B615BC9901343362C6E4DCF7EB5F68A6?execution=e1s1)